 I made clay aromatherapy closet fresheners as an inexpensive (and pretty fun to make) solution to diffusing essential oils in the closet.
-You can see the steps to making them on my eBay blog.
 They are easy to make and I hung them everywhere around the house.
 Here is how to make your own.

 Now, I’m happy to say, that my moth traps are coming up empty.
 Thank goodness I caught the problem before I had to burn everyone’s clothes!
 And as a bonus, my closets all smell amazing.